garyfnbusey/face_blur_app/README.md

 This tool was originally created to blur all faces EXCEPT the subject, but if you are training a dataset which will include no faces, here is some guidance:

 ```
-Most importantly - caption the images saying the faces are blurred.
+Most importantly - caption all images properly
 Next you can include some images where the face is cropped out, focusing only on the body.
-Include a lot of these.
+Include a lot of these, I've done up to half.
 Next for some images obscure the face with a colored shape.
-Maybe a few white circles, and couple green triangles, etc. You don't even have to obscure the whole face.
+Maybe a few white circles, and couple green triangles, etc. You don't even have to obscure the whole face always.
 Probably ok to even leave a couple un-obscured.
-Update captions accordingly - "a picture of a woman with an hourglass body whose face is censored by a green triangle"
+Update captions accordingly - "a picture of a woman with an hourglass body whose face is censored by a green triangle doing xyz", "a picture of a woman with an hourglass body whose face is blurred out"

 Now your dataset has some variation, and during training the model will LEARN the parts that it should focus on.
 The point of including the faces obscured is to show that you want to generate full people, not just bodies.
 And the variation in the blur/censoring won't let it pick up one specific method and include it in the final LoRa.
 I have had lots of success with this, never even need to put censored/blurred in the negative prompt and never seen censored face show up.